sswasti1903/Churn_Modelling/README.md

 # Churn_Modelling
-A Machine Learning Model which predicts whether the person will exit the bank or not.
+A Deep Learning Model which predicts whether the person will exit the bank or not.